xtremegamer1/How-I-generated-the-longest-ever-xmr-vanity-address/README.md

 And you're done!
 14- and even 16- digit vanity strings are definitely feasable now with enough computation time, albiet not at the start of the wallet address.
 Using this method I generated 2 12-character vanity addresses:

 47Uo6EFMW5FBEosp951V9SdiiyZLkATdafCu2of**xtremegamer1**wYkchuK1R6sW4mp6bTFQANzf2gbtidM4yoCD6EoJXphP - this one only took 6 minutes to generate
-465sL8j2WqWZu7i7B7t9iKYyMbUpAvi9tgNPMDj**MommyMi1kers**96hEYQTimtvNa56cN7tjVqDxUKXMQDbzikXcJ199V8cu - this one took over 6 hours because the y, being unable to be at the front of an 11-digit pattern, forced me to use a longer first string
+465sL8j2WqWZu7i7B7t9iKYyMbUpAvi9tgNPMDj**MommyMi1kers**96hEYQTimtvNa56cN7tjVqDxUKXMQDbzikXcJ199V8cu - this one took over 6 hours, idk I may have messed something up

 Assuming a speed of 1 billion checked addresses per second (close to 20 times what I got), and 50 possible positions for this text, finding a specific 12-digit string would take an average of 637 years to find without using my method.
 Here is how I figured that: